ocadotechnology/Ocava/OcavaScenarioTest/EXAMPLE_SEQUENCED_STEPS.md

 }
 ```

 Say that next, `CAR_2` arrives at junction 2.
 The same would happen (note that the head step of
 `CAR_1`'s sequence is written to not fail on the other car arriving at the "wrong" junction) and
-`CAR_2`'s sequence would move on to wait for the car to arrive at the third junction
+`CAR_2`'s sequence would move on to wait for the car to arrive at the third junction.

 ```
 Step queue: